ACLS Certification - Official Site | Powered by CPR.com

 • The peak is when the insulin is countering hyperglycemia at its highest level.

-• The duration is how long the insulin lasts.
+• The duration (or duration action) is how long the insulin lasts.
 The duration ends when all insulin is out of the patient’s system.

 Rapid-acting Insulin

-The most common rapid-acting insulins are lispro and aspart.
-Lispro’s brand name is Humalog, and aspart’s is Novolog.
+The most common rapid-acting insulins are insulin lispro and insulin aspart.
+Lispro’s brand name is Humalog, and the brand name for insulin aspart is Novolog.
 Rapid-acting insulins end in “-log.”
 When a provider monitors a patient’s blood sugar, they will order it before meals (a.c.) or every six hours.

-Rapid-acting insulins, such as the industry-standard Novolog, begin working within 30 minutes of administration, so providers should schedule their dosages accordingly.
-For example, a provider can’t give a patient a rapid-acting insulin one hour before lunch because their insulin levels would be peaking.
+Rapid-acting insulins, such as the industry-standard Novolog, begin working within 10 to 30 minutes of administration, so providers should schedule their dosages accordingly.
+For example, a provider can’t give a patient a rapid-acting insulin one hour before lunch because their insulin levels would be peaking exactly when their stomach is empty.

 Rapid-acting insulin works quickly - needle and bottle of insulin.